Skip to Content

 I grow heirloom Winter squash and have provided a summary of flavor and texture of my favorite heirloom squash if you want more information.

-Pro Tips for the Best Flavor
+Tips for the Best Flavor

 While this is a fairly simple recipe, there are a few things you can do to eke out the best flavor possible:

-• Cut your preferred squash into even pieces that are large, but not so big they won’t fit into you pot.
+• Cut your preferred squash into even pieces that are large, but not so big they won’t fit into your pot.
 The shape doesn’t matter.
 I cut mine into slices 1 1/2” thick and about 4-5” long to fit into a large dutch oven.

 • Don’t worry if your pumpkin slices are not completely covered with the syrup.
 They will release some of their juice and that will help to cover them.

-• Poke some holes in the rind with a sharp knife before placing them in the pot so they can uptake all of the sugar syrup
+• Poke some holes in the rind with a sharp knife before placing them in the pot so they can uptake all of the sugar syrup.

 • Place pumpkin slices in the pot, rind side down.